-International Data Corporation, a global provider of market intelligence and advisory services, estimates, in an October 2016 study, that worldwide business analytics services and software spending will be \$130.1 billion in 2016 and is expected to be \$203.0 billion in the year 2020, representing a CAGR of 11.7% from 2016-2020.
+International Data Corporation, a global provider of market intelligence and advisory services, estimates that worldwide revenue for big data and business analytics services will be \$150.8 billion in 2017 and is expected to be more than \$210.0 billion in the year 2020, representing a CAGR of 11.9% from 2017 through 2020.
 The big data and analytics sector continues to grow at an accelerated pace due to the proliferation of data generated by technological advancements and changing consumer behavior.
 Continued, rapid adoption and use of smartphones and other mobile devices, social media and online purchasing channels, and the necessity of organizations to sort through this sea of data to glean actionable intelligence to support their daily operations, serve as key drivers of the sector's growth.

 Risk management and fraud analytics has become increasingly important not only in the banking and financial services sectors but across multiple other industries and use cases.
-According to the market research company MarketsAndMarkets, the North American risk analytics software market was projected to be \$8.6 billion in 2016.
+According to the market research company MarketsAndMarkets, the risk analytics software market is projected to grow from \$17.6 billion in 2017, with North America estimated to hold the largest market share in the risk analytics market, to \$35.9 billion by 2022, owing to unprecedented growth of data in the region driven by the increasing adoption of mobile and Internet of Things technologies and the direct presence of major risk analytics vendors.
 Data fusion analytics and the information derived therefrom is now the primary service product for risk management associated with key purchasers such as banking and financial services companies, insurance companies, healthcare companies, law enforcement and government, collection agencies, law firms, retail, telecommunications companies and private investigative firms.
 Primary use cases include, but are not limited to, obtaining information on consumers, businesses and assets (and their interrelationships) to facilitate the location of individuals and assets, identity verification, and to support criminal, legal, financial, insurance, and corporate investigations, due diligence and the assessment of counterparty risk.

-According to the Interactive Advertising Bureau (IAB)'s "Internet Advertising Revenue Report, 2016 first half results," total digital ad spend in the U.S. was \$32.7 billion for the first half of 2016, a 19.1% increase over the first half 2015.
-Mobile was the leading ad format accounting for 45% of revenues, and performance-based advertising was the leading pricing model accounting for 65% of total U.S. digital advertising spending.
+According to the Interactive Advertising Bureau (IAB)'s "Internet Advertising Revenue Report, 2017 first six months results," total digital ad spend in the U.S. was \$40.1 billion for the first six months of 2017, a 22.6% increase over the first six months of 2016.
+Mobile was the leading ad format accounting for 54% of revenue, and performance-based advertising was the leading pricing model accounting for 65% of total U.S. digital advertising spending.

-Consumer marketing, which consists of paid advertising, public relations, sales strategy, customer communications and market research, is a multi-trillion-dollar global industry.
+Consumer marketing, which consists of paid advertising, public relations, sales strategy, customer communications and market research, is a multi-trilliondollar global industry.
 Digital marketing is the fastest growing subset of this marketplace, with performance marketing being the most dominant format utilized across the industry.
 Advertisers prefer performance marketing because they only pay when specific actions are completed by consumers in response to their ads, such as making purchases, filling out information request forms, or clicking through to websites.
 In addition, performance marketing campaigns that target registered and validated consumers are referred to as "people-based" marketing campaigns, and are gaining favor over cookie-based campaigns which target anonymous site visitors.
 People-based performance marketing campaigns improve the effectiveness of advertising, increase return on ad spend, and facilitate the deterministic targeting of consumers across digital channels such as display, social, search, video and addressable television.